wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	});

-Add this Javascript to your `rango-jquery.js`, and then in the `about.html` template, add a paragraph, `<p>This text is for a Jquery Example</p>`.
+Add this JavaScript to your `rango-jquery.js`, and then in the `about.html` template, add a paragraph, `<p>This text is for a JQuery Example</p>`.
 Try it out, go to the about page and hover over the text.

 Here, we are selecting all the `p` HTML elements, and on hover we are associated two functions, one for on hover, and the other for hover off.